The Bible says that humans were directly and uniquely created by God. We are not products of an evolutionary process that began with lower life forms.

 The Bible is unclear about when natural selection, i.e., the survival of the fittest, became part of the evolutionary process.

 God created humans to live forever.
-We became subject to death when Adam and Eve ate the forbidden fruit.
+However, we became subject to death when Adam and Eve ate the forbidden fruit.

 We do not know if God designed other organisms with the same longevity in mind.
 We do not know if anything died before Adam and Eve’s original sin.